jqnatividad/qsv/docs/whirlwind_tour.md

 zw       zvishavane         Zvishavane         07      79876       -20.3333333  30.0333333
 ```

-These commands are *instantaneous* because they run in time and memory
+Returning the last 10 records in 0.017 seconds!
+These commands are *instantaneous* because
-proportional to the size of the slice (which means they will scale to
+they run in time and memory proportional to the size of the slice (which means they will scale to
 arbitrarily large CSV data).

 Hmmmm... the Population column has a lot of null values.
 How pervasive is that?